opencaesar/metrology-vocabularies/README.md

 Note that the difference between kind-of-quantity and quantity is that a kind-of-quantity is a class-level definition in a vocabulary independent of any physical object whereas a quantity is a particular instance of a kind-of-quantity associated to a particular physical object.

-Each of part 3 through 14 of the ISO iso-80000 collection define kinds of quantities and corresponding measurement units.
+Each of part 3 through 14 of the ISO-80000 collection define kinds of quantities and corresponding measurement units.
 The following describes the process involved in defining a quantity.

 Defining a quantity involves the following:
 1) Determine whether the quantity is base or derived.